epixieme/Quizzical/README.md

 Learned how to code to specification and also added some extra features.
 Used Prep to prepare logic for each React component.
-Designed Tests to practice React testing.
+Designed Tests to practice React testing. learned about the use of loaders and added a spinner to enhance the user experience